curtisullerich/wedding/travel.md

 ---

 #### Other Things to Do
-- A hike before the wedding at Sanborn County Park might make you sweaty, but we won't mind.
+- A redwood hike before the wedding at Sanborn County Park might make you sweaty, but we won't mind.
 - Swing dancing on August 1st at "For Dancers Only" (don't worry, it's named after a classic song, not a rule) in Sunnyvale.
 If we weren't busy getting everything ready for the big day we'd join you there.
 We can put you in touch with swing dancing friends, just let us know.
 - Have a barbeque at [Stevens Creek County Park](https://files.santaclaracounty.gov/exjcpb1516/2024-11/stevens-creek-guide-map.pdf?VersionId=HpyIOm3iVqus5MBsmfeQVn3i0dqcOT1M).
 Try the Canyon, Cooley, or Lakeshore picnic areas shown on the map.
-I ngeneral parking on the street (along Stevens Canyon Rd) is free, and parking in the lots is $6.
+In general, parking on the street (along Stevens Canyon Rd) is free, and parking in the lots is $6.
 Pay stations for parking are only available at the reservoir and Villa Maria lots, so if you head straight to the Canyon or Cooley sites, plan on parking outside the gate.
 The gravel area next to the stop sign at Mt Eden Rd & Stevens Canyon Rd, right next to Canyon/Cooley, is also free.
+- Stevens Creek County Park also has lots of hiking trails.
+Here are three recommendations (maps coming soon): The 3-mile Mt Eden loop for a nice view and creek splashing access; a route past Garrod Farms for views of horses and wine tasting; or a loop through Bear Meadow and Picchetti Winery.
 - There's a free archery range also in Stevens Creek County Park, 4 miles down the road from our house.
 Curtis likes to do the 3D shoots here.
 They have a practice range with bales set at various distances, and a hiking course with 32